 Be Prepared to Speak to the IRS

 Before reaching out to the IRS, know your information.
-The IRS will ask several detailed questions to identify the taxpayer.
-They may ask for information from the actual tax returns.
-So, it is best to have copies of the tax returns they are verifying.
-Keep in mind to have the correct years and return type.
+The IRS will ask several detailed questions to identify the taxpayer, and they may ask for information from the actual tax returns.
+Plan to have copies of the tax returns they are verifying.
+Make sure you have the correct years and return type.
 Sometimes lenders are verifying a personal return, and other times it is a business return.
 In some cases, it may be both.

 Online Tax Transcript Request